MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/office-apps-services-support.md

 > - Files that have a .PPDF file name extension for protected PDF files are not supported.
 Files that have .PDF file name extension and that have been natively protected by Rights Management are supported when you use a PDF reader that natively supports Rights Management.

-Azure Rights Management applies usage restrictions and data encryption for documents when they are downloaded from SharePoint, and not when the document is first created in SharePoint or uploaded to the library.
+When you use IRM protection, the Azure Rights Management service applies usage restrictions and data encryption for documents when they are downloaded from SharePoint, and not when the document is first created in SharePoint or uploaded to the library.
 For information about how documents are protected before they are downloaded, see [Data Encryption in OneDrive for Business and SharePoint Online](https://technet.microsoft.com/library/dn905447.aspx) from the SharePoint documentation.

 Although no longer new, the following post from the Office blog has some additional information that you might find useful: [What’s New with Information Rights Management in SharePoint and SharePoint Online](https://blogs.office.com/2012/11/09/whats-new-with-information-rights-management-in-sharepoint-and-sharepoint-online/)